wtraylor/modular_megafauna_model/docs/model.md

 2010, p.
 260).
 McDonald et al. (2010, p.
 258) specify that 11–13 percent of
 digestible energy is lost as methane.
 The 19% loss to urine and gases is often expressed as the ratio of metabolizable energy to digestible energy, ME/DE=0.81.
-With a gross energy of about 19 MJ/kg, metabolizable energy in the digestible fraction of the forage is then about 15–16 MJ/kg.
-Various herbivore models work with these numbers, e.g.
+This ratio is also known as the **metabolizable energy coefficient** (e.g. in Robbins, 1983\cite robbins1983wildlife).With a gross energy of about 19 MJ/kg, metabolizable energy in the digestible fraction of the forage is then about 15–16 MJ/kg.
+Various herbivore models work with these numbers,for instance:
 Givens et al. (1989)\cite givens1989digestibility,
 Illius and Gorden (1991)\cite illius1991prediction,
 Parker et al. (1991)\cite parker1996foraging,
 Illius and Gordon (1999)\cite illius1999scaling,
 Smallegange and Brinsting (2002)\cite smallegange2002food.

+\warning Some publication, like Minson (1990)\cite minson1990forage, use the term “metabolizability of energy” or “metabolizable energy coefficient” to refer to the ME/GE ratio: the metabolizable fraction of the gross energy.
+This includes fecal losses and has the dry-matter digestibility already calculated in.
+However, the modular megafauna model works with explicit digestibility values and the ME/DE ratio.
+You could divide the ME/GE ratio by the fractional digestibility to get ME/DE.

+Research has focused mainly on the digestion of ruminant livestock, and so the megafauna model works primarily with the well-established formulas for ruminants.
+To account for the less efficient digestion of hindgut fermenters, the ME/DE ratio can be adjusted.
+This will have the same effect as applying a coefficient to the net energy as e.g. done by Illius & Gordon (1992)
+\cite illius1992modelling.

-A unitless cofficient **k** defines the efficiency of using the metabolizable energy for meeting maintenance energy needs, i.e. for converting metabolizable energy content to net energy content (**NE**) of the forage.
+A unitless **net energy cofficient** (k) defines the efficiency of using the metabolizable energy for meeting maintenance energy needs, i.e. for converting metabolizable energy content to **net energy** content (NE) of the forage.
+(In Robbins (1983)\cite robbins1983wildlife it is called *NEC*.)
 Some livestock models differentiate between different k values to reflect different conversion
 efficiencies: for meeting maintenance needs (k<sub>m</sub>), for growth and fattening (k<sub>f</sub>), and for lactation (k<sub>l</sub>) (Minson, 1990,
 p.
 151).

-However, in the Modular Megafauna Model, the energy budget only calculates with the “currency” NE.
+However, in the Modular Megafauna Model, the energy budget only calculates with the “currency” net energy: the energy available to meet basal or field metabolic rates.
 Therefore there is only one value k, which is functionally equivalent to k<sub>m</sub> of other models.
 The energy lost when anabolising fat is accounted for by an anabolism conversion coefficient, given in MJ/kg
 fat: net energy needed to build up one kg body fat.
 For using fat reserves to meet current energy needs fat is catabolised with a corresponding coefficient: the net energy gained from burning one kg of body fat.

+Feeding trials have shown that the net energy coefficient can linearly depend on the metabolizable energy content of the forage (Robbins, 1983, p.
+296f;
+Minson, 1990, p.
+93, 155).
+However, this effect seems to be mostly related to very high levels of feeding and by pelleting the feed.
+In this model, the net energy coefficient is assumed to be constant.

-In summary, net energy content, NE in MJ/kgDM, depends on variable dry-matter digestibility, DMD, as the key variable.
-It is calculated for livestock ruminants, but can be adjusted with a species-specific, unitless factor, η.
-The metabolizable energy, ME, depends on the gross energy, and digestible energy, but for simplicity’s sake the user defines an empirical value, which usually lies around 16 MJ/kgDM.
+In summary: Net energy content, NE in MJ/kgDM, depends on variable dry-matter digestibility, DMD, as the key variable.
+Gross energy, GE, is user-specified for each forage type.
+Only the digestible fraction of the gross energy is counted as digestible energy, DE.
+How much metabolizable energy can be extracted from the digested forage parts is species-specific and defined by the user as the metabolizable energy coefficient or ME/DE ratio.
+Finally, a user-defined factor, k, defines how efficient the metabolizable energy is used to meet net energy needs for maintenance and other activities.

-NE = ME * k * η = 16 MJ/kgDM * DMD * k * η
+NE = ME * k = DE * ME/DE * k = GE * DMD * ME/DE * k

 ### Thermoregulation by Conductance {#sec_thermoregulation}

-This model of thermoregulation is often called the **Scholander-Irving model** and was published in two seminal papers in 1950: \cite scholander1950adaptation \cite scholander1950heat.
+This model of thermoregulation is often called the **Scholander-Irving model** and was published in two seminal papers in 1950:
-The more detailed implementation is taken from Peters (1983)\cite peters1983ecological.
+\cite scholander1950adaptation \cite scholander1950heat.
+The more detailed implementation is taken from Peters (1983) \cite peters1983ecological.

 Homeothermic animals have extra energy costs to maintain their body core temperature.
 Through basal metabolism and other ways of energy burning, heat is already passively created.
 Thermoregulatory costs arise when the ambient temperature drops below the *lower critical temperature*: the passive heat from thermoneutral metabolism is not counterbalance heat loss to the environment.
 The rate of heat loss depends on the *thermal conductance* of the whole animal (energy flow per temperature difference), which in turn depends on the *thermal conductivity* (energy flow per temperature difference and per thickness) of fur and skin and the body surface.
 Conductance is the inverse of resistance or insulation, and conductivity is the inverse of resistivity.

 - T<sub>crit</sub>: Lower critical temperature [°C].
 - T<sub>core</sub>: Body core temperature [°C].